Welcome

 About Cognition and Neuroscience

-Cognitive Science
+Cognitive Science Lab

 The Cognitive Science Laboratory has seen many Undergraduate, Honours, Master's and Doctoral students pass through its doors.
 Laboratory Alumni have gone on to pursue employment or further training as (among other things) speech therapists, clinical psychologists, social workers, and research assistants.
 Under the supervision of Dr. Campbell or Dr. Thompson, other students have completed their graduate training and have gone on to prestigious Post-Doctoral placements and faculty positions at other Canadian universities.

-Cognitive Neuroscience of Action & Interaction Lab
+Brain in Action & Interaction Lab (BrAIn Lab)

 Cognitive Neuroscience Lab: Perception & Language, Neuroimaging